Part one of a three-part essay based on the talk I gave at Smashing Conference.

 the most hostile software development environment ever imagined.

 When designing for others, be they the residents of a city, passengers on a transport network, or customers using a website, we shouldn’t ignore chaos, but embrace its underlying complexity.
-For complexity is the only thing that can ground our decisions to reality, the unfortunate space that lies between theory and practice.
+For complexity is the only thing that will ground our decisions to reality, the unfortunate space that lies between theory and practice.